mptyl/CHESS/README.md

-# CHESS: Contextual Harnessing for Efficient SQL Synthesis
+x# CHESS: Contextual Harnessing for Efficient SQL Synthesis

 This repository contains the code and data for the paper "CHESS: Contextual Harnessing for Efficient SQL Synthesis."